whiprandolph/bestseller/Previous Part 3 - The Deepest Revolution/z Part 3 Scratch.md

 You could hold yourself and the people around you to a high standard of integrity.
 You and the people around you could cultivate physical resilience, mentor young people in a good way, and learn how to receive the Earth's gifts in a way that actually benefits the Earth.

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #23<br/>Remember when you were held to a high standard</div>
 <div class="rev-act-body">Think of a time when someone had faith in you, maybe even more faith than you had in yourself.
 Did someone help you find the self-respect to leave an abusive romantic relationship?
 Did a coach help you cultivate the discipline to train at your sport and be the best you could be?
 Did a teacher help you realize you could be great at whatever you put your mind to?
+If this mentor did their job properly, they did not shame or punish you, but helped you see your unmet potential and urged you to reach it -- to be your best self, and not settle for less.
 Think of an example like this where someone really brought out the best in you, holding you to a high standard.<br/><br/>Now imagine being part of a group where everybody supported each other this way continually, in all areas of life.
 No one imposes their ideology on you, but they hold you to a high standard of excellent and beautiful behavior in your job, family life, social groups, and activism work, bringing out the best in you every day.
 And imagine you get to support others in the same way.
 How would that feel?</div></div>

 ### When People are discouraged from developing high standards and are rewarded for low standards, the outcome is dismal